volysandro/copyfail-jar/README.md

 Clojure/JVM build of the copyfail proof of concept.

-The code mirrors the Python and Go versions in this directory.
 It uses the JDK foreign-function API to call the Linux syscalls needed by the AF_ALG/splice path, then runs `su`.

 ## Requirements